 It had been my intention to then recite an alphabetical list of cheeses from A to Z, to be interrupted by time being called on my three minutes.
 However, I realised that the speech resonated more strongly without, so I skipped it.

-Just after the dauphinoise potato line above, organiser and compere, James interrupted my flow with a salivating statement that he wanted “to be in your dreams!” which garnered much laughter from the audience (no bad thing given the lack of humour built into my script).
-It took me quite a few moments to shake that somewhat disturbing image from my head before finishing the rest of the speech!
+Just after the dauphinoise potato line above, organiser and compere James interrupted my flow with a salivating statement that he wanted “to be in [my] dreams!” which garnered much laughter from the audience (no bad thing given the lack of humour built into my script).

 The rest of the debate was very much a case of thinking on my feet and going with whatever came into my head!